thpoll83/nina-fw/README.md

 1. Clone **v3.3.1** of the IDF: `git clone --branch v3.3.1 --recursive https://github.com/espressif/esp-idf.git`
 1. Set the `IDF_PATH` environment variable: `export IDF_PATH=<path/to/idf>`
 1. Run `make firmware` to build the firmware (in the directory of this read me)
-1. You should have a file named `NINA_W102-x.x.x.bin` in the top directory
+1. You should have a file named `NINA_W102-x.x.x-cam.bin` in the top directory
 1. Use appropriate tools (esptool.py, appropriate pass-through firmware etc) to load this binary file onto your board.
+Example: esptool.py --port /dev/ttyS6 --before no_reset --baud 115200 write_flash 0 NINA_W102-1.7.0-cam.bin
     a.
 If you do not know how to do this, [we have an excellent guide on the Adafruit Learning System for upgrading your ESP32's firmware](https://learn.adafruit.com/upgrading-esp32-firmware)